learn-co-curriculum/locationTrivia-DataStoreRelationships/README.md

 ## Review

+*The following review should be read before proceeding to the instructions.
+The implementation of the code discussed in the review should be done once you begin the instructions.*

 From time to time, we may want one instance of a class (and whatever data it holds onto) to be accessed by many other objects in your program.
 This is very useful for organizing your application's data into one place--hence the designation in this case of "Data Store."
 One way to accomplish this is with a **shared instance** of that class.
 A shared instance is typically accessed by a class method which creates only one instance over the lifetime of the application.
 Any and all calls to that class method return the one instance already instantiated.
 You'll often hear this referred to as a "singleton."

 The `dispatch_once` function from Grand Central Dispatch (GCD) is what permits this behavior.
 It's kind of like a punch card that reads 'admit one.'
 It retains all of its identifying information, but won't permit the application to run the block argument more than once.
 In the current case, that means only instantiating the shared instance one time.
 The code that Apple provides for creating such a shared instance is this somewhat cryptic set of code: